Cryo-Ablation for Treating Atrial Fibrillation

 Dr. Traub says the ablation success rates are similar with cryoablation and radio-frequency ablation.
 The inherent differences in the energy source make the nature of the procedure and potential risks a bit different.
 He believes this is a promising technology that may prove quite beneficial to patients in the long run.

 He adds that having the cryoablation machine at St. Luke's allows us to ablate many arrhythmias besides atrial fibrillation in patients as young as 14 years old that would not be amenable to catheter ablation with standard radiofrequency catheters.
-Dr. Traub and James P. Hummel, MD, the cardiac electrophysiologists at St. Luke's, strive to offer patients the forefront of ablation technology.
+Dr. Traub a cardiac electrophysiologist at St. Luke's, strives to offer patients the forefront of ablation technology.